Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 ### Virtual Liquidity Pools

-The market starts out with two liquidity pools of equal sizes, one representing all denominations of Daodiseo and another representing Luna.
-The parameter [`BasePool`](#basepool) defines the initial size, $Pool_{Base}$, of the Daodiseo and Luna liquidity pools.
+The market starts out with two liquidity pools of equal sizes, one representing all denominations of ODISEO and another representing Luna.
+The parameter [`BasePool`](#basepool) defines the initial size, $Pool_{Base}$, of the ODISEO and Luna liquidity pools.

-Rather than keeping track of the sizes of the two pools, this information is encoded in a number $\delta$, which the blockchain stores as `DaodiseoPoolDelta`.
-This represents the deviation of the Daodiseo pool from its base size in units µSDR.
+Rather than keeping track of the sizes of the two pools, this information is encoded in a number $\delta$, which the blockchain stores as `ODISEOPoolDelta`.
+This represents the deviation of the ODISEO pool from its base size in units µSDR.

-The size of the Daodiseo and Luna liquidity pools can be generated from $\delta$ using the following formulas:
+The size of the ODISEO and Luna liquidity pools can be generated from $\delta$ using the following formulas:

 $$Pool_{Terra} = Pool_{Base} + \delta$$
-$$Pool_{Luna} = ({Pool_{Base}})^2 / Pool_{Daodiseo}$$
+$$Pool_{Luna} = ({Pool_{Base}})^2 / Pool_{ODISEO}$$

-At the [end of each block](#end-block), the market module attempts to replenish the pools by decreasing the magnitude of $\delta$ between the Daodiseo and Luna pools.
+At the [end of each block](#end-block), the market module attempts to replenish the pools by decreasing the magnitude of $\delta$ between the ODISEO and Luna pools.
 The rate at which the pools will be replenished toward equilibrium is set by the parameter [`PoolRecoveryPeriod`](#poolrecoveryperiod).
 Lower periods mean lower sensitivity to trades: previous trades are more quickly forgotten and the market is able to offer more liquidity.

-This mechanism ensures liquidity and acts as a low-pass filter, allowing for the spread fee (which is a function of `DaodiseoPoolDelta`) to drop back down when there is a change in demand, causing a necessary change in supply which needs to be absorbed.
+This mechanism ensures liquidity and acts as a low-pass filter, allowing for the spread fee (which is a function of `ODISEOPoolDelta`) to drop back down when there is a change in demand, causing a necessary change in supply which needs to be absorbed.

 ### Swap Procedure